sf-wdi-19-20/modules/w1_d1_2_the_internet/README.md

 #### Basic Challenges
   1. Go to your favorite website.
   2. Right click in the browser, click `Save As`, then save to your desktop.
+(If you don't see a `Save As` option, try right clicking a different part of the page or another site.
+Some sites override the default right click behavior.)
   3. On your desktop, you should have a newly saved folder and HTML file.
 Open both - what do you notice?
   4. Back in the browser, hit `command + option + i`
   5. You are now in the Elements tab of the Chrome Developer Tools.
 Click through the other tabs and explore!